What is meaning of Liberalisation?

 Moreover, relaxation in the laws might add up more of the civil rights to the individuals.
 Relaxations of laws related to homosexuality, inter-faith marriages, inter-racial marriages, same-sex marriages have given individuals the right to live with ‘their chosen partners’.

-Liberalisation Meaning: Examples (Social and Political purview)
+Liberalisation Means: Examples (Social and Political purview)

 Decriminalisation of homosexuality